epicallan/eval-cso/README.md

 `$>  ENV=Production eval-cso`

 Ensure you have created a config file in [config](./config) for the environment which you are running in i.e dev.yaml or test.yaml or `~/~.eval.yaml` for running in production mode.

+For a ready to deploy image, check dockerhub.